pekempy/BootlegOrganiser/README.md

 > Any Encora recordings should have `{e-#####}` as part of the folder name to match them to Encora recordings.
 E.g. `Murder Ballad West End {e-1118317}`

 1. Specify the directories you want to organise in the `.env` file.
-2. Customize the file organisation rules according to your preferences.
+2. Customise the file organisation rules according to your preferences.
 3. Run the script to start organising your files and updating Encora.

 ## Configuration

 Bootleg Organiser uses a `.env` file for configuration.
-You can customize various settings, including:
+You can customise various settings, including:

 - Directories to organise
 - File organisation rules